 This is a revolutionary training program that educates adults to prevent, recognize, and react responsibly to child sexual abuse, and motivates them to courageous action.
 The Stewards of Children® program is designed for parents and organizations that serve children and youth.
-The training is two hours and we provide CEU's for Social Workers, Licensed Professional Counselors, Licensed Marriage and Family Therapists, nurses and teachers.
-The training also meets all minimum requirements for daycare and summer camp staff.
+The training is 2 hours and we provide CEU's for Social Workers, Licensed Professional Counselors, Licensed Marriage and Family Therapists, nurses, and teachers.
+The training also meets all minimum requirements for daycare and youth camp staff.

 Community Outreach and Education

-General Presentations are conducted to raise awareness of the issue of child abuse and what Alliance For Children is doing in Tarrant County.
-These presentations can range in length from 15 minutes up to one hour.
+General Presentations are conducted to raise awareness of the issue of child abuse, learn more about our multidisciplinary team and what Alliance For Children’s unique role in Tarrant County community.
+These presentations can range in length from 15 minutes up to 1 hour.

-For more information about our Community Engagement Program, please email Shellie McMillon.
+For more information about our Outreach and Training program, please email firstname.lastname@example.org.